KF-Art/icewm-personal-tunning/README.md

 - Get MATE Polkit agent to run at startup.
 - Get Nemo's "Run as root" context menu option to work properly.
-- Create automated installation script.
+- Polish automated installation script.

 <H1>Automated Install (WIP)</H1>
 There is a script that will install and configure everything what I explain in this guide.
 Note that is still in progress.